Training & Events

 Each received a $100 award for their winning essays on the pros and cons of growing up in rural Schoharie County.
 They were truly inspiring essays and we congratulate you for this achievement.

-Michele Watkins, a student at SUNY-Cobleskill, was selected by the Schoharie County Conservation Association to receive one of this year's Dorwin Hamm Memorial Scholarships.
+2014 Recipeint: Michele Watkins, a SUNY Cobleskill student, was selected by the Schoharie County Conservation Association to receive one of this year's Dorwin Hamm Memorial Scholarships.
 Fields of Grace Outreach was pleased to be asked to be among those organizations that were sponsoring this year's scholarships.

-She presented her program on Thursday, May 10th at the Middleburgh Library to an enthusiastic crowd.
+She presented her program at the Middleburgh Library to an enthusiastic crowd.
 Her project was done on the environmental capacity for salamanders at Looking Glass Pond.
 Her power point presentation prompted many questions regarding her project and the salamander population at the pond.

 At the end of her own program, Michele presented a power point of one of the other winning projects which detailed the trout count on one of the local creeks.